-Studies have shown that over that over 50% of a thoroughbred’s body mass is muscle.
+Studies have shown that over 50% of a thoroughbred’s body mass is muscle.
 This high ratio means that the muscular system’s energetic capacity far exceeds the cardiovascular system’s ability to deliver oxygen to support it.

 Systems capacity exceeding the ability to deliver – sound familiar?